Prologue to Bates | For High School Counselors

 - Sit-in on an Admission and Financial Aid Information Session

 - Explore the various academic, athletic, cultural, and co-curricular opportunities offered at Bates

 Bates College is a real college in a real place, and Prologue to Bates provides a real opportunity for students who might not otherwise visit to experience our campus and community.

-Information related to our 2018 Prologue programs will be made available in the spring.
+The application to apply for our 2018 Prologue programs will be forthcoming.

 In assisting Prologue attendees in their application to Bates, eligible students can obtain and submit a fee waiver from the Common Application or the College Board.
 Eligibility guidelines for use of this waiver can be found here.
 The application fee for Bates is $60, and can be submitted via the Common Application or the College Board.
 Because the Common Application and the College Board offer a limited number of fee waivers per student, applicants are also able to ask a third party, such as a guidance counselor, to write on their behalf to request that the application fee be waived.
 If students request that you or another third party write on their behalf, please ask them to select the last option on the Common App Fee Waiver list: “I can provide a supporting statement from a school official, college access counselor, financial aid officer, or community leader.”